mcnairsa/100-days-of-code/log.md

 2. @ Jey-Pey on fCC's Discord
 re: Day 1
 me: Good job committing to the challenge.
 Good luck with it!

+### Day 033/100: 31-10-2024
+**Today's Progress**:
+Completed ... tracking down tutorials and code examples pertinent to my Cc Portfolio and Design System Challenge Projects

+**Thoughts:**
+Last two days my 100-days-ish time has been mostly about converting a pile or tab groups to bookmarks and tracking down stuff that I want to reference or take inspiration from.
+This has been frustrating but it will pay out in the long run.
+The last piece of my present/most recent empuzzlement was a Stack Exchange piece about the CSS colour (sic) equivalents to the green and amber on black monitors we used back in the day.

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+It'd be nice to get back to some project programming

+**Pay Forward:**
+1.  @ ampire9258 on fCC's Discord
+re: 'I read some pieces of code.'
+me: Better to do something than nothing.
+What programming language are you working in?

+2. @  on  fCC's Discord
+re: Started RPS
+me: Ah, that one!
+Have you come across Rock, Paper, Scissors, Lizard, Spock?

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: